Keko787/Generating-a-Balanced-IoT-Cyber-Attack-Dataset-with-GAN-COIL-Collaboration-/README.md

 * Download the CICIOT dataset extract and put it into the repo directory under a folder as _archive_ or _parent_dir/archive_

-* run the .oy files in parent dir
+* run the .py files in parent dir